johanley/almanac/README.md

 - sort/list the 357 readings from lowest to highest
 - select the reading in the middle of the list (the median value) as the normal high temperature for March 10 for Charlottetown
 - to find the *80%-range* for the daily high at Charlottetown on March 10, drop the top and bottom 10% of the values in the list; this is a measure of the spread in the data.
-The value is in this given range 80% of the time.
+The value is in this range 80% of the time.

 Note :